IMC Trending Topics and Publications

 Recommended resources grouped to provide you with knowledge, ideas and tips on selected topics.

-- Webinar: From the October 2021 IMC Summit, see two presentations from the Data Analysis Session I: The Importance of Cell Segmentation in the Data Analysis Pipeline.
+- Webinar: From the October 2021 IMC Summit, see two presentations from Data Analysis Session I: The Importance of Cell Segmentation in the Data Analysis Pipeline.
 The first presentation is from Hartland Jackson, PhD.
 The second is a joint talk by Jay Hirota, PhD, and Kjetil Ask, PhD.

 Staining for tissue imaging on the Hyperion™ Imaging System is similar to standard immunohistochemistry techniques in terms of tissue collection, tissue processing and the staining itself.
 Optimized staining is important in order to carry out extensive characterization of the tissue microenvironment.
 There are numerous examples of panels of up to 40 markers described for formalin-fixed, paraffin-embedded (FFPE) human tumor sections, and a protocol for frozen tissue sections is also available.